 At the request of any party, subpoenas for attendance at a hearing or trial shall be issued by the Clerk of the District Court.
-A subpoena requiring the attendance of a witness at a hearing or trial may be served at any place within the Nation's territorial jurisdiction, or at any place without the territorial jurisdiction that is within sixty (60) miles of the place of the hearing or trial specified in the subpoena; and, when a statute of the Nation provides therefore, the Court upon proper application and cause shown may authorize the service of a subpoena at any other place.
+A subpoena requiring the attendance of a witness at a hearing or trial may be served at any place within the Nation's Reservation, or at any place outside the Reservation that is within sixty (60) miles of the place of the hearing or trial specified in the subpoena; and, when a statute of the Nation provides therefore, the Court upon proper application and cause shown may authorize the service of a subpoena at any other place.